6rownGuy/Spotify-Lyrics-Analysis/README.md

 - Displays the lyrics

 ## Note
-- The lyrics is being fetched from MetroLyrics, so it's availabilty deoends on whether it's available on their servers or not.
+- The lyrics is being fetched from MetroLyrics, so it's availabilty depends on whether it's available on their servers or not.
 - Currently the ML model is trained on the [Spotify Song Attributes](https://www.kaggle.com/geomack/spotifyclassification) dataset, so the SKIP OR KEEP meter might not be wholly accurate.
 I am planning to add the funtionality to train on user's liked songs.